Select your climate zone What is my climate zone?

 • Harvest in approximately 1 years.
 Seedlings need to grow for about a year before fruiting.
 Remove first flowers. .

-• Compatible with: Better in a bed on their own to allow good sun and air circulation
+• Compatible with (can grow beside): Better in a bed on their own to allow good sun and air circulation.

-• Avoid growing with: If you are using rotation beds, avoid putting strawberries where you have grown tomatoes, potatoes, peppers or eggplant
+• Avoid growing close to: If you are using rotation beds then avoid putting strawberries where you have grown tomatoes, potatoes, peppers or eggplant.

 • Ripening fruit